Admissions Requirements and Deadlines

-- The GRE is not required for admission, however, GRE scores for testing that occurred within the last five years will be considered in admission decisions if submitted.
+- The GRE is not required for admission, however, GRE scores for testing within the last five years will be considered if submitted.

-- A cumulative GPA of 3.0, for courses completed within 5 years of applying, with no grade below a "C" be required for the following prerequisite courses (25 credits):
+- A cumulative pre-requisite GPA of 3.0, with no grade below a "C" is required for the following prerequisite courses (24 credits):

 - Human Anatomy and Physiology (8 credits)

-- Biological, Psychological, or Educational Statistics (3 credits)
+- Sociology, Social Psychology, or Anthropology (3 credits)